 - Preheat oven to 350 degrees Fahrenheit.

-- Meanwhile, in a bowl, whisk together the flour, lemon zest, baking powder, lavender (grind or chop 1.5 teaspoons of lavender to a powder, while leaving the remaining 1.5 teaspoons whole) and salt.
+- In a bowl, whisk together the flour, lemon zest, baking powder, dried culinary lavender (grind or chop 1.5 teaspoons of the lavender to a powder, while leaving the remaining 1.5 teaspoons whole) and salt.
+Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl and hand mixer), blend (on medium-high speed) butter and sugar until smooth, combined and fluffy, about 2 to 3 minutes (stop to scrape the sides of the bowl, as necessary, with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl and hand mixer), blend (on medium-high speed) butter and sugar until smooth, combined and fluffy, about 2 to 3 minutes (stop as necessary to scrape the sides of the bowl with a rubber spatula).

 - Reduce speed and add eggs, one at a time, blending after each addition.
 Don't overmix.